 ├── cli.ts

-Track these signals or do not bother running the engine.
+Track these signals or don't bother running the engine.

 Pattern resolution rate.
 Of the top 10 patterns identified in Q1, how many moved to "resolved" or "improving" by Q2?
 Realistic target: 2–3 of the top 10 showing measurable progress per quarter.[7]
-Below that, you are running observability theater.
+Below that, you're running observability theater.

 Action item completion rate.
 If the team uses the report to generate focused action items, watch whether completion rates climb off the typical 40–50% baseline.[6]
+Teams that added explicit surfacing of incomplete actions in Easy Agile's platform pushed completion from 40% to 65%.[8]
 The hypothesis: data-backed priorities are harder to deprioritize than vibes-based ones.
+The mechanism matters — passive visibility does less than active re-surfacing at the start of the next retro.

 New pattern emergence.
 A healthy team rotates patterns.
 New ones appear; old ones resolve.
 If the same top 5 persist for three consecutive quarters despite full visibility, the problem is not visibility.
 Something structural is blocking resolution and the report should call that stagnation out explicitly.